-The City of Richmond's Adopt-A-Garden Program is an opportunity for the community to become involved in the maintenance and creation of existing and new garden areas in Richmond's open spaces and community parks.
-Richmond is known as the "Garden City" and the Adopt-A-Garden Program is one way to enhance and preserve that legacy.
+The City of Richmond's Adopt-A-Garden Program is an opportunity for community members and groups to become involved in the maintenance of existing and creation of new garden areas in Richmond's open spaces and community parks.
+Richmond is known as the "Garden City" and the Adopt-A-Garden Program is one way to enhance and preserve this legacy.

 - Outlying areas